Charles Ng: Murders

 After his release from Leavenworth, Ng rejoined Lake, who was still living at the Wilseyville cabin.
 By then, Lake and Balazs had divorced but remained on good terms.
 Next to the cabin, Lake had built a structure described in his journals as a "dungeon."
 Before Ng's arrival, Lake is believed to have already murdered his brother Donald, whom he lured to the cabin and shot in his sleep in 1983, and his friend and best man Charles Gunnar.
-Gunnar's body was unearthed from the Wilseyville property in 1998.
+Gunnar's body was unearthed from the Wilseyville property in 1992.

-Over the next year, Lake and Ng began a pattern of kidnapping and murder of men, women, and children.
+Over the next year, Lake and Ng began a pattern of kidnapping and murder of men, women, and infants.
 According to court records, they killed the men and infants immediately, whereas they subjected women to a period of enslavement, rape, and torture before killing them.

-In July 1984, an Asian American man broke into and robbed the apartment of Don Giuletti, a San Francisco disc jockey, and his roommate, Richard Carrazza, shooting both men in the process.
-Giuletti died in the attack, but Carrazza survived and later identified Ng as his assailant.
+In July 1984, an Asian American man broke into and robbed the apartment of Don Giulietti, a San Francisco disc jockey, and his roommate, Richard Carrazza, shooting both men in the process.
+Giulietti died in the attack, but Carrazza, the only known survivor victim of either Lake or Ng, later identified Ng as his assailant.
 Soon afterward, Ng managed to get a job at a Bay Area moving company.

-The duo's rampage might have gone on longer were it not for Ng's kleptomania.
+The duo's rampage would have gone on longer were it not for Ng's kleptomania.
 On June 2, 1985, Lake and Ng entered the South City Lumber Store in South San Francisco.
 An employee observed Ng stealing a $75 vise and called the police.
 When confronted by the employee, Ng tossed the vise into the trunk of a 1980 Honda Prelude in the parking lot, then fled on foot.
 The police arrived minutes later.
 An officer looked into the car's trunk and saw the stolen vise along with a .22 caliber pistol equipped with an illegal silencer.
-Lake asserted there was a misunderstanding and that he had paid for the vise; he was arrested for possessing the illegally-modified weapon.
+Lake asserted there was a misunderstanding and that he had paid for the vise; he was arrested for possessing the illegally modified weapon.

 The arresting officer noticed that Lake bore no resemblance to the photo on his California driver's license, which bore the name of Robin Scott Stapley, a San Diego man reported missing by his family several weeks earlier.
 The Honda was registered to Paul Cosner, who disappeared from San Francisco on November 2, 1984, after leaving his apartment to show the car to someone interested in purchasing it.
 The car's license plate was registered to yet another missing person, Lonnie Bond, of Wilseyville.
 The gun was registered to Stapley.
 While in custody, Lake admitted his real identity and that of his accomplice, Ng.
 He then asked for a pencil, a piece of paper, and a glass of water.
 Left alone in an interrogation room, Lake wrote a note to his ex-wife, then swallowed a cyanide capsule he had hidden in his jacket.
-Lake was rushed to nearby Kaiser Hospital.
+Lake was rushed to nearby Kaiser hospital.
 He was pronounced dead on June 6.